ykakarap/kubecon-na-22-capi-lab/machine-health-checks.md

 Now let's take a look at MachineHealthChecks and Machine remediation.
 A MachineHealthCheck checks the health of Machines and triggers a replacement (i.e. remediation) of a Machine when it is unhealthy.

-The ClusterClass we are using already has MachineHealthChecks configured for worker nodes.
+The ClusterClass we are using already has MachineHealthChecks configured for worker Nodes.
 For reference, this is the declarative block that defines the MachineHealthCheck for the "`default-worker`" MachineDeployment class in [the ClusterClass spec we originally installed](./yamls/clusterclasses/clusterclass-quick-start.yaml):